The Easy Way to do Subtraction

-Subtraction in Third Grade - Not as easy as it looks!
+Subtraction in Third Grade is not always as easy as it looks!

 But math?
-Ugh.
-That is my achilles heel.
+Sometimes I feel like I am totally 'rocking it' and other times it seems like my lessons go in one ear and out the other!
 I have to work extra hard to make sure that my students are getting the best possible math education.
-Finding strategies that work for everyone just does not come easy for me.
+Finding strategies that work for everyone in my class is a constant juggling act!

 Am I alone in this?

 I spend my evenings on Pinterest, and reading other blogs about strategies that work for other teachers, and I try to implement them in my classroom.
 I desperately want my kiddos to succeed.